Midovative/Midovative/README.md

 # 🙎🏽‍♂️💻 Muhydeen Olalekan Afolabi – Cybersecurity Analyst

 Hi there 👋 I am Muhydeen Olalekan Afolabi a <strong>Security Operations (SOC) Analyst and Cloud Security enthusiast</strong> with a strong hands-on approach to cybersecurity.
 I build and showcase real-world projects that focus on threat detection incident response log analysis cloud security controls and system hardening.
-I believe in learning through practical implementation and I am committed to contributing to a safer digital ecosystem one alert log and mitigation at a time..
+I believe in learning through practical implementation and I am committed to contributing to a safer digital ecosystem one alert log and mitigation at a time.

 ---